 Bipolar Disorder in Children and Teens - Medications

-research has been completed about how well the medicines work and if they are safe
+research is being done on how well the medicines work and if they are safe

 for children and teens.